 What Do Raccoon Droppings Look Like?

-Raccoon droppings are tubular in shape, have blunted ends, and are usually dark in color, though coloration is subject to change depending on what the animal has recently consumed.
+Raccoon poop is tubular in shape, has blunted ends, and is usually dark in color, though coloration is subject to change depending on what the raccoon has recently consumed.
 Undigested food like berries, nuts, or grains can be present in the raccoon scat.
 It does look similar to other animal droppings like opossum poop or skunk poop.

 raccoon feces in attic

 Health Risks Associated with Raccoon Droppings

 Extreme caution is required when cleaning up raccoon latrines because of the health risks.
 Raccoons are the primary hosts of raccoon roundworm (Baylisascaris procyonis).
 Their feces can contain thousands of roundworm eggs (Baylisascaris procyonis) that are harmful to both humans and domestic pets if accidentally ingested.

 Leptospirosis can spread through raccoon urine.
 People and animals can get infected when water or soil contaminated with the urine of infected raccoons gets on their skin, or in the nose, mouth, throat, or eyes, or is swallowed.

 Raccoon Poop in Attic Clean Up